alymakhlouf/BasalCellExt/README.md

 ## How to run the scripts

-Spheroid, lumen and cell segmentations (object prediction files) were generated in [ilastik](https://www.ilastik.org/index.html).
+Spheroid, lumen and membrane segmentations (object prediction files) were generated in [ilastik](https://www.ilastik.org/index.html).
 Object prediction files were then read and analysed in Python. <ins>**Important Note**</ins>: Membrane segmentations were only used in 2D analysis scripts.

 Nuclear segmentations (label files) were generated in Python using [StarDist](https://github.com/stardist/stardist).
 Label files were then imported in ilastik to train a positive/negative nuclear marker classifier.
 Classifier files were then read and analysed in Python.